SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

 1. Can you guess what the script `deploy:cf` does?
 Is there anything special to this script (compared to the other scripts)?

-1. When you run the commands from step 2 again, what do you see now?

-1. Check the SAP Cloud Platform Cockpit to see the same information.
-Are all apps in the `running` state now?
+1. When you run the commands to check the apps and services, what do you see?
+Are all apps in the "Running" state?